-Payday lending has existed in some form for more than 100 years, but in its current incarnation, it’s been around since the early 1990s.
+Payday lending has existed in some form for more than 100 years, but its current incarnation has been around since the early 1990s.
 A recent Pew Charitable Trust report on Payday Lending in America provides some eye-opening information regarding borrowers and lenders.

 Studies show financial stress can lead to loss of sleep, absenteeism, lower productivity, turnover, and workplace violence.
 Luckily, there is an alternative.
-Learn more about the problem plaguing Americans at avoidpaydayloans.com then come back to flexwage.com to see how you, as an employer, can be the hero.
+Learn more about OnDemand Pay and how you, as an employer, can be the hero.